 - 1 tsp baking soda

 - 3 egg whites

-- Combine coconut oil and sugar beat on low speed until completely combined.
+- Combine coconut oil and sugar and beat with a mixer on low speed until completely combined.

-- Add egg yolks and beat on high speed until the mixture is sooth and fluffy.
+- Add egg yolks and beat on high speed until the mixture is smooth and fluffy.

 - In a separate bowl, combine dry ingredients.

 - Alternate adding dry ingredients and milk.
 Beating each time until it is just mixed well.
-Start with dry end with dry.
+Start with dry and end with dry ingredients.

-- Mash bananas and add to batter.
-Add vanilla combine.
+- Add mashed bananas to the batter.
+Add vanilla and stir to combine.

-- Whip the eggs whites until they form a stiff peak add to mixture.
+- Whip the eggs whites until they form a stiff peak and add to mixture.

 - Add cupcake liners to a cupcake pan.
 Fill 2/3 of the way full with the batter.